Our mission is to Promote Collaborative and Interdisciplinary Approaches to Graduate Education and Research in Service of Society:

 Yet another advantage to many of our graduate programs is the location of Georgetown University in Washington, D.C.
 This location is specially important given that many of our Ph.D. and Master’s graduates make important contributions to research and practice in socio-political- economic areas.
 These areas include governance, health, development, business, communications, health care, and domestic and international policy.
 Furthermore, few places in the world offer as many opportunities to people interested in serving society as Washington.

-The presence of graduate students at Georgetown is central to our identity.
-We aspire to relate to them as young colleagues who can strengthen our community through their contributions and example.
+For these reasons, graduate education is very important for Georgetown University.
+Thus, the presence of graduate students at our campuses is central to our identity.
+We see these students as our partners and aspire to relate to them as young colleagues who can strengthen our community through their contributions and example.

-We welcome your interest in Georgetown and its programs and hope that you will find something here that excites you.
+We welcome your interest in Georgetown University and its programs, and hope that you will find something here that excites you.